Varieties of De Morgan monoids: minimality and irreducible algebras: De Morgan Monoids

 Because $\mathsf{DMM}$ satisfies (\ref{t reg}), the logic $\,\vdash^\mathsf{K}$ is {\em algebraizable\/} in the sense of \cite{BP89}, with $\mathsf{K}$ as its unique equivalent quasivariety.
 The map $\mathsf{K}\mapsto\,\,\vdash^\mathsf{K}$ is a lattice anti-isomorphism from the subquasivarieties of $\mathsf{DMM}$ to the extensions of the relevance logic $\mathbf{R}^\mathbf{t}$ of \cite{AB75}, carrying the subvarieties of $\mathsf{DMM}$ onto the axiomatic extensions.
 In particular, $\mathbf{R}^\mathbf{t}$ itself is algebraized by $\mathsf{DMM}$.

 The relationship between $\mathbf{R}^\mathbf{t}$ and $\mathsf{DMM}$ was essentially established by Dunn \cite{Dun66} (see his contributions to \cite{AB75}, as well as \cite{MDL74}).
-Strictly speaking, $\mathbf{R}^\mathbf{t}$ denotes a formal system of axioms and inference rules, not a consequence relation.
+Strictly speaking, $\mathbf{R}^\mathbf{t}$ denotes a formal system of axioms and inference rules (see \cite[pp.~341--343]{AB75}), not a consequence relation.
 Here, however, we routinely attribute to a formal system $\mathbf{F}$ the significant properties of its deducibility relation $\,\vdash_\mathbf{F}$.\,\footnote{\,The general theory of algebraization \cite{BP89} applies only to consequence relations.
 This is in contrast with a tradition---prevalent in relevance logic and elsewhere---of identifying a `logic' with its set of theorems alone, leaving its rules of derivation under-determined in the absence of further qualification.
 The same tradition privileges \emph{axiomatic} extensions.
-No serious ambiguity ensues in the case of $\mathbf{R}^\mathbf{t}$, thanks to the so-called {\em enthymematic deduction theorem\/} \cite{Mey73a}, viz.\
+No serious ambiguity ensues in the case of $\mathbf{R}^\mathbf{t}$, as we can recover the whole of $\,\vdash_{\mathbf{R}^\mathbf{t}}$ from its theorems, via the so-called {\em enthymematic deduction theorem\/}: $\Gamma,\al\vdash_{\mathbf{R}^\mathbf{t}}\beta \textup{ \,iff\, } \Gamma\vdash_{\mathbf{R}^\mathbf{t}}(\al\wedge\mathbf{t})\rig\beta$ (\cite{Mey73a}).}